 Our Analysis and Test Results

 iBaby Labs launched in 2012 with a dream of changing baby monitoring by using Apple's iOS cloud technology.
-The first iBaby monitor hit the market in 2011 extending monitor range to anywhere with a wi-fi connection. iBaby labs released two new monitors in 2012, offering increased freedom with rechargeable batteries. iBaby continues to make improvements to hardware, firmware, and their app.
+The first iBaby monitor hit the market in 2011 extending monitor range to anywhere with a wi-fi connection. iBaby labs released two new monitors in 2012, offering increased freedom with rechargeable batteries. iBaby continues to make improvements to hardware, firmware, and their app and offers the most baby-centric features for any Wi-Fi option in this review.

 - In case your Wi-Fi is not up to snuff, make your purchase from a retailer with an easy return policy.